• English

 The End of the Non-Dom Era: Why Investors Are Moving to Italy

-In addition to Italy’s flat tax regime, another fiscal mechanism has drawn the attention of wealthy individuals looking to relocate without facing excessive taxation: the res-non-dom (resident non-domiciled) status.
+In addition to Italy’s Flat Tax regime, another fiscal mechanism has drawn the attention of wealthy individuals looking to relocate without facing excessive taxation: the res-non-dom (resident non-domiciled) status.

 However, following the abolition of the UK’s Non-Dom regime, many HNWIs and UHNWIs are now relocating to Italy and other tax-favorable jurisdictions.
 For these investors, Italy represents not just a tax haven, but a gateway to la dolce vita, art, culture, and long-term real estate appreciation.